What happens during processing?

 When can building start?

 You can start to build once you have BOTH your Building Consent and your Resource Consent (if applicable).
 Do NOT start building until you have BOTH these approvals.
+If a section 37 certificate has been issued with the building consent it will state that until the resource consent has been obtained –

 Changes to consented work needs approval